 School districts are legally responsible to pay for an outside service ONLY if it can be shown by the IEP team that the service is needed to meet the goals outlined in the IEP AND the district itself cannot provide the service.

-If your child does not meet the specific definition of autism, instead they might have a specific learning disorder, a communication disorder, Asperger's syndrome, ADHD, obsessive-compulsive disorder, an anxiety disorder, or another type of learning disability.
+If your child does not meet the specific definition of autism, they might have a specific learning disorder, a communication disorder.
+ADHD, obsessive-compulsive disorder, an anxiety disorder, or another type of learning disability.

 If your child does not have one of the 13 categories of special education, don't give up on finding a diagnosis.
-Even if your child does not meet the official definition of autism the IEP team can decide that a child qualifies for special education services.
+Even if your child does not meet the official definition of autism the law is specifically written to give an IEP team the power to determine eligibility on a case-by-case basis and can qualify a child under the heading of Other Health Impaired.

 Not everyone agrees on what defines autism.
 Because the definition of autism relies on a subjective analysis of symptoms and not on a medical test, it is possible for different evaluations to come up with different recommendations.
 At the IEP meeting, agreeing on appropriate services for your child can be frustrating.
 Remember, that developing the IEP is a collaborative process between you and the school district.